 - Provide simple, consistent navigation.

-- Choose CMS tools carefully.
+- Choose tools carefully.

 - Model and teach good discussion board etiquette.

 - Use color with care.